intermine/im-docs/docs/database/data-sources/library/index.rst

 * orphanet
 * protein-atlas

 See `HumanMine <http://www.humanmine.org>`_ for more information about these datasets.
-Look at `HumanMine <https://github.com/intermine/humanmine/blob/master/project.xml>`_ for examples of how to use these sources.
+Look at HumanMine's `project.xml <https://github.com/intermine/humanmine/blob/master/project.xml>`_ for examples of how to use these sources.